 Your group will specialize in what the future projections are for the future federal deficit and federal debt.
 Study the next two graphs that show the projected federal deficits and projected federal debt.
-The final table shows projections of federal government outlays (payments) and revenues.
 You will focus on trying to answer the following questions:

 Does a one-time intervention such as the CARES Act have a continued effect on the long-term deficit or debt?
-What government programs are likely to contribute to increased deficits and federal debt in the future?

 Each graph will have questions for your group to analyze.
-After your group has analyzed the three diagrams, you will discuss the answer to the questions.
+After your group has analyzed the two diagrams, you will discuss the answer to the questions.